Skip to footer content

 End Class

 The above code demonstrates how to create an Excel file programmatically using IronXL in C#.
-It starts by creating a new Excel workbook (new instance of Excel file) in the XLSX format, sets author metadata, adds a blank Excel worksheet with the name "Sheet1" using the CreateWorkSheet() method, populates data in cells A1 to A4, and finally saves the workbook as "Developers.xlsx".
+It starts by creating a new Excel workbook (a new instance of an Excel file) in the XLSX format, sets author metadata, adds a blank Excel worksheet with the name "Sheet1" using the CreateWorkSheet() method, populates data in cells A1 to A4, and finally saves the workbook as "Developers.xlsx".

 IronXL offers a range of functionalities for working with Excel files, including creation, manipulation, and saving in various formats like XLSX, CSV, TSV, JSON, XML, and HTML.